jwbensley/IP-Hashing/ECMP/linked_list_1/README.md

 collisions because, collisions result in unequal distribution of traffic
 unless the collisions are known to be equal somehow.

-The table below compares the BigO stats for doubly-linked lists and hash
+The table below compares the Big Theta stats for doubly-linked lists and hash
 tables.
 Hash tables will be examined in more details in a future example.
 Below it can be seen that upper bound search and access times of the
 doubly-linked list are slower however, they provide a simple method for